 The House Create an environment in your company where employees are intrinsically motivated to help customers and co-workers alike.

 As with any construction, getting the foundation right is key to the structural integrity of what you’re trying to build.
-And when it comes to your organization, that foundation is the people you hire on your team.
+And when it comes to implementing a customer centric culture in your organization, that foundation is the people you hire on your team.

 Companies need to be mindful of who they hire, and ensure that your employees meet the high standards you set for them.
 But before you can hire to that standard, it’s essential to establish what that standard is first.
 In simple, yet specific terms, you must define your culture.
 Then and only then can the group begin to move toward the new objective.